zubeax/zubeax.github.io/_posts/2023-11-30-the-journey-begins.markdown

 ![Raspberry Pi Kubernetes Cluster]({{ "/assets/images/Raspberry Pi Kubernetes Cluster.png" | relative_url }})

+The assembled cluster sitting on a desk
+{:.figcaption}

 A 4-node [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) cluster.<br/>
 Each cluster node has a 500 GB SSD attached via a SATA/USB 3.0 adapter.
 The SSDs serve both as OS disks as well as storage medium for Kubernetes persistent volumes.
 The price-tag was about 500 EUR.
 A decent price for 16 cores, 32 GB of RAM and 2 TB of disk space.<br/>
 Power is provided by a 5-port USB hub.
 Connectivity is managed by a 5-port switch.
 So i have 2 220V connections and 1 Ethernet patch cable.
 Good enough to get started.<br/>